 This stroller feels bulky and clunky compared to the competition on flat surfaces, but it is on par with the Chicco Tre.
 Because of its size, it has a tendency to feel less responsive and it requires more forethought than you'd expect.
 Moving off-road is somewhat harder which is disappointing in a jogger with larger rubber tires and suspension.
 The flex in the adjustable handlebar translates to less control over bumps and uneven surfaces.

 Weight and Folded Size

-The Activ3 is on the heavy side with a score 6 of 10 for weight and folded size.
-This stroller weighs 27.1 lbs which is somewhat hefty, but it measures 14,229 cubic inches when folded which is on the smaller side comparatively.
-The very similar Chicco Tre is over 30 lbs.
+The Activ3 is on the heavy side compared to the competition with a weight of 27.1 lbs, but it measures 14,229 cubic inches when folded which is smaller comparatively.
 While it isn't the heaviest, which is closer 35+, it is heavy compared to the higher ranking stroller we tested.

-The Activ3 is similar to other Chicco fare with a quality rating of 6 of 10, an average result for this metric.
-The seat fabric is strange with pleats, folds with internal plastic ribs that Chicco calls "3D Air Mesh" for breathability, but it really just collects dirt and crumbs and doesn't seem like it was designed by someone with children.
-It snagged in our tests and doesn't feel bare skin friendly.
+The Activ3 is similar to other Chicco fare with an average look and feel.
+This stroller has pleats, folds with internal plastic ribs that Chicco calls "3D Air Mesh" for breathability, but it really just collects dirt and crumbs and doesn't seem like it was designed by someone with children.
+It snagged in our tests and doesn't feel bare skin-friendly.
 The rest of the fabric has a rough, plastic feel.

 The frame is sturdy with more give in the handle than we'd like.
 It is the same as the Tre's and is clean without being busy.
 The adjustable handlebar has a soft foam cover that lacks the density of higher-end models but is still comfortable.
 The tires are no-flat rubber on dense plastic wheels.
 The seat hard with minimal padding and the shocks are adjustable providing an average comfort experience.